Terms & Conditions

 11.3 In the event that the Buyer makes payment for the Goods through either an authorised credit card or an authorised debit card then whilst the Seller shall use all reasonable precautions to protect and maintain secure the details of such credit or debit card, the Seller shall not be liable for any losses incurred or sustained by the Buyer howsoever caused unless (in the case of a Consumer only) such losses arise as a foreseeable result of the Seller breaking the Contracting or failing to use reasonable care and skill.
 Please see clause 19.3 for an explanation of what is meant by 'foreseeable'.
 In the event that the Buyer discovers that any Goods have been ordered and paid for by persons unauthorised by the Buyer using the Buyer's credit or debit card then the Buyer undertakes to inform the Seller, and (without prejudice to Clause 6.1) the Seller undertakes to use its reasonable endeavours to assist the Buyer in connection with such unauthorised use.

-11.4 In the event that the Buyer receives any communication informing you that any of our details, including our account details for payment or other remittance advice have changed, you must contact our Customer Service team (on 0345 646 1140 (From outside the UK: +44 (0)1908 651112), or [email protected]) to verify the authenticity of that communication prior to taking any action in case it is fraudulent or otherwise does not originate from the Seller.
+11.4 In the event that the Buyer receives any communication informing you that any of our details, including our account details for payment or other remittance advice have changed, you must contact our Customer Service team by emailing us at email@example.com) to verify the authenticity of that communication prior to taking any action in case it is fraudulent or otherwise does not originate from the Seller.

 12. Late payment